beeminder/road/jsbrain_server/README_server.md

 ### Setup

-If you are going to run jsbrain for testing, there is a Dockerfile and instructions in docker/.
 To run jsbrain_server locally, for instance, for a Beeminder development environment, install node, and, here in the jsbrain_server directory, run

 `npm update`